-Participants who remain actively employed and do not repay their outstanding loan (or the interest thereon) within the time set forth in the related promissory note, the total amount of the loan outstanding (and any interest owed) will be considered deemed distributions.
-Deemed distributions are excluded from the net assets available for benefits and are instead reported as an expense in the Plan's Form 5500 for the year ended December 31, 2022.
-For the purposes of the financial statements, in conformity with GAAP, deemed distributions remain classified as "Notes receivable from participants" until a qualifying distributable event occurs.
+In the case of participants who remain actively employed and do not repay their outstanding loan (or the interest thereon) within the time set forth in the related promissory note, the total amount of their related loans outstanding (and any interest owed) will be considered deemed distributions.
+Deemed distributions are excluded from the net assets available for benefits and are instead reported as an expense in the Plan's Form 5500.
+For the purposes of these financial statements, in conformity with GAAP, deemed distributions remain classified as "Notes receivable from participants" until a qualifying distributable event occurs.